matthewlong29/PareAndFlourish_Site/_posts/2017-07-02-three-ways-to-invest-in-yourself.md

 Investing in yourself is something you’ll never regret doing.
 You’ll walk away with a new confidence that can go a long way in improving your career.

 How do you invest in yourself?
 Have you attended a conference or class that you would like to share?
-Let us know in the comments or tweet us @pareandflourish!